Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 Sometimes you can also find up to date and certified fingerprints at [firmware.mobi](https://desktop.firmware.mobi/).

 ### Custom fingerprints list
 You can add your own fingerprint to the list by placing a file, named `printslist` (no file extension), in the root of your internal storage with the fingerprints.
 It needs to be formated as follows: `device name=fingerprint`.
 The fingerprints added to this list will be found under the `Custom` category in the fingerprints menu.
+If you create the printslist file in Windows, make sure that you use a text editor that can handle [Unix file endings](https://en.m.wikipedia.org/wiki/Newline), such as Notepad++ and similar editors (not regular Notepad).
 Here's an example:
 ```
 Google Nexus 6=google/shamu/shamu:7.1.1/N8I11B/4171878:user/release-keys